ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Introduction

 \begin{itemize} \item Can human evaluators (language teachers) distinguish argumentative essays in English generated by GPT models from those written by human language learners? \item What are the linguistic features of machine-generated essays, compared with essays written by language learners? \item Can machine learning classifiers distinguish machine-generated essays from human-written ones? \end{itemize}

 To answer these questions, we first collect 4,038 machine-generated essays using seven models of the GPT family (GPT2-XL, variants of GPT3, and ChatGPT), in response to 632 prompts from multiple levels of English proficiency and writing tasks (in-class writing exercises, TOEFL and GRE).
 We then pair these essays with 4,115 human-written ones at low, medium and high level to form the ArguGPT corpus.
+Also, an out-of-distribution test set is collected to evaluate the generalization ablity of our detectors, containing 500 machine essays and 500 human essays.
 We conduct human evaluation tests by asking 43 novice and experienced English instructors in China to identify whether a text is written by machine or human.
 Next, we compare the 31 syntactic and lexical linguistic measures of human-authored and machine-generated essays, using the tools and methods from \citet{Lu2010AutomaticAO,Lu2012TheRO}, aiming to uncover the textual characteristics of GPT-generated essays.
 Finally, we benchmark existing AIGC detectors such as GPTZero\footnote{\url{https://gptzero.me/}} and our own detectors based on SVM and RoBERTa on the development and test sets of the ArguGPT corpus.